Seller’s Disclosure: Defined And Explained

 Property Defects And Threats To Homeowner Safety

 Another important set of disclosures that tend to be made in a seller’s statement are any issues with the property that could pose a threat to the safety of its new tenants.
-If, for example, the home is built in an area that is prone to floods, earthquakes, sinkholes or other natural disasters, it’s important for new homeowners to be made aware so that they can prepare with the proper insurance or action plans.
+Some examples are homes built in areas with common hazards such as:

-If a given real estate property is lacking an appliance or home system that would be considered “essential” for a typical modern-day resident, like a dishwasher or a water heater, some sellers would be obligated to disclose that information in their statement.
+If a given real estate property is lacking a home system that would be considered “essential” for a typical modern-day residence, like a furnace or water heater, that would typically be included in the Seller’s Disclosure.
+If the home is missing a key feature, like an appliance, some locations obligate the seller to disclose that information in their statement as well.

-Seller’s disclosure statements often provide details surrounding any restrictions or limitations on the property that the new homeowner will have to deal with and abide by, like outstanding liens, easements, zoning regulations or restrictive covenants.
+Seller’s Disclosure statements often provide details surrounding any restrictions or limitations on the property that the new homeowner will have to deal with and abide by.
+Examples of land-use limitations include:

 Deaths On The Property